RudyBekker/mailverifier/readme.md

 ---
 ## Things left to do
 - [ ]  Optimize the progress bar and outut the validated emails on every file parsed.
-- [ ]  Convert the nodejs project to GoLang for faster processingVariable
+- [ ]  Convert the nodejs project to GoLang for faster processing

 ---